altughan09/Cucumber-with-Selenium_Behaviour-Driven-Development-Tutorial/README.md

 *	**What** to call the tests
 *	**How** to understand why a test fails

 In this tutorial I have implemented in my project a BDD tool known as **Cucumber**.
-To make the testing process simple I also took advantages of **Selenium Framework** which helps us automate browsers.
+To make the testing phase easier I also took advantages of **Selenium Framework** for automating Chrome browser.